Skip to main content

 Just-In-Time User Provisioning

 You can automatically onboard users using Just-In-Time (JIT) user provisioning, without the need to manually create user accounts.
-With Single Sign-On (SSO) through the Security Assertion Markup Language (SAML), administrators can automatically create and authenticate users into CFTR.
+Administrators can automatically create and authenticate users into Respond with Single Sign-On (SSO) through the Security Assertion Markup Language (SAML).
 To configure SAML, see Configure SAML 2.0 as the Authentication Method.

 Before you Start

-• Create/Update permission for User Management to add a user.
+• Ensure you have Create/Update permission for User Management.

-• Configured an email server to send email invites to new users.
+• Ensure you have configured an email server to send email invites to new users.
 For more information, see Configure Email Server.

 Steps